blinry/blinry.org/content/esolangs/index.md

 fav: true
 ---

 This was a fun overview paper written in the seminar *Programming languages through the ages*.
-I was very lucky to receive the topic *Esoteric Programming Languages*, and was quite committed in the paper.
+I was very lucky to receive the awesome topic *Esoteric Programming Languages* :-)

 - [Paper](esolangs.pdf)
 - [Talk](presentation.pdf)